anxp/table2cli/README.md

 ### CLI Table Printing for Go

 Simple Golang library for CLI-output symbol-drawn table.
+Columns width can be adjusted.

 #### Example what will be printed: